joshgerdes/jekyll-uno/_posts/2021-03-26-the-cloud-frame-of-mind.md

 Although there are many technologies in play around the world, artificial intelligence, machine learning, virtual and augmented reality, biotechnology, robotics, and the internet of things to name a few – faster computer processing capability and datacenters all connected to each other and built into the fabric of connectivity across the backbone of the internet, is what I am here to talk about today.

 Companies such as Microsoft, in just over 11 years have revolutionized the world of Information Technology.
-The Microsoft Azure ecosystem is not just ‘someone else computer’, it is so much more than that.
+The Microsoft Azure ecosystem is not just ‘_someone else computer’_, it is so much more than that.

 Traditional data centers or on-premises equipment use to require specialized knowledge around areas such as Networking and Hardware, every business function needed to have a physical server, taking up space in a specialized air-conditioned room or just sitting under someone’s desk, running critical functions needed by businesses.
 I am not saying, this is still not the case and that there are no excuses for such implementations (other than running under someone’s desk), what I am saying is that ‘Information Technology was about Information **Technology**’ – the ‘Information’ portion of that was a bit harder to access than it is today and was a lot more hands-on to drive value.